Collaborating with git

 $ git checkout main # Point HEAD at "main", i.e., make "main" my current branch

-In this way, we all start with the same understanding of where branch main is--the commit represented by the green circle.
+In this way, we all start with the same understanding of where branch main

 Key Learning Points:

-โœ… The origin/main branch, seen in both local repos, is a "tracking branch". git uses it to keep track of where the main branch on the remote called "origin" is pointing.
+โ The origin/main branch, seen in both local repos, is a "tracking branch". git uses it to keep track of where the main branch on the remote called "origin" is pointing.

-โœ… As you will see, this tracking is not "live"; no automatic cross-repo notification is happening.
+โ As you will see, this tracking is not "live"; no automatic cross-repo notification is happening.

-โœ… I normally have no reason to git checkout a tracking branch like origin/main.
-Its value in my repo is updated when I git push and git pull.
+a tracking branch like origin/main.
+Its value in my repo is updated when I git push

 To kick off collaboration, my teammate does some local work worthy of sharing--the commit represented by the pink circle.